 Survey:

-The consultation is open until 6 November 2024.
+This consultation closed on 6 November 2024.

 If you have any questions about Conwy’s cemeteries, please call 01492 577733 or email us at BereavementServices@conwy.gov.uk.